License to enable additional tests for evaluation of display mura according to human visual perception

 Just Noticeable Differences

-Radiant’s TrueMURA software module is the first commercial system to provide advanced image analysis algorithms for computing JND (“Just Noticeable Differences”) in displays.
+Radiant’s TrueMURA Software is the first commercial system to provide advanced image analysis algorithms for computing JND (“Just Noticeable Differences”) in displays.
 These tests augment the defect analysis functions already available in Radiant’s TrueTest Automated Visual Inspection Software, including a complete test suite to evaluate luminance, chromaticity, and common display defects (non-uniformity, dead pixels, lines, and more).
 The JND detection algorithm incorporated in TrueMURA is based on U. S. patent 7,783,130, “Spatial Standard Observer” (SSO) technology, licensed by Radiant Vision Systems from the National Aeronautics and Space Administration (NASA).

 JND analysis image (left) and outputs (right).
 TrueMURA analysis provides output of maximum, total, and single JND values.